Skip to main content

 Achilles: Survivor Game Cover

-Achilles: Survivor is a single player hack and slash game with warfare and historical themes.
+Achilles: Survivor is a single player casual hack and slash game with fantasy, warfare, historical and dark fantasy themes.
 It was developed by Dark Point Games and was released on July 29, 2025.
 It received positive reviews from players.

 Achilles: Survivor is a dynamic single-player bullet heaven game where you face thousands of enemies, build destructive structures, develop your character to return as an even more powerful machine of destruction and survive waves of enemies.